natescode/natescode.com/content/posts/two-crystal-ball-problem.md

 ### First thoughts

 Most will first think about cutting the floors in half.
 So let's do that.
-Give a building with N floor, n=100 here, we start at floor 50 (n/2), if the ball breaks, then we check from 51-100.
-If the ball doesn't break, then we check 1-49.
+Give a building with N floor, n=100 here, we start at floor 50 (n/2), if the ball breaks, then we check from 1-49.
+If the ball doesn't break, then we check 51-100.
 So we broke the building into 2 sections of size 50.
 The worst case is 50+2-1=51.

 We might realize we could break the building up into differently sized sections.

-If we break it into 4 sections of 25 then our worst case is 25+4-1 = 28.
+If we break it into 4 sections of 25 then our worst case is 25+4-1 = 28 (27 if we use inference).

 WE can see the pattern and make a formula. sections, S, and section size B. So tries, T make is